tryretool/retool-cli/README.md

 2. `cd retool-cli`
 3. `npm i && npm run build`
 4. `npm install -g .` Installs the `retool` command globally on your machine.

-## Debugging

-If you see an error like `Unknown command. '.../bin/retool' exists but is not an executable file.`, run `chmod +x lib/index.js`.
-This is a temp hack.